Ak4shKr/crowdsourced/README.md

 ## 🌍 Real-World Impact

 ### Empowering Communities
-Our platform empowers residents to take an active role in improving their community by making it easy to report issues and track their resolution.
+Our platform empowers residents to take an active role in improving their community by making it easy to report issues and **track their resolution**.
 This fosters a sense of accountability and community involvement, ensuring that public spaces are well-maintained and safe.

 ### Enhancing Efficiency
 For local authorities, our platform provides an organized and efficient way to manage public complaints.
 By prioritizing issues based on community input, authorities can allocate resources more effectively and address the most pressing problems first.